KTheXIII/embedded_system/Assembly/README.md

 .INCLUDE "m32U4def.inc"
 ```

-This make sure you have access to the definitions such as PORTx, DDRx and such.
+This make sure you have access to the definitions such as PORTx, DDRx and PINx.

 #### Program